dcruz-cyber1/Security-Homelab/IR-SSH-Brute-Force.md

 # **1. Executive Summary**

-On April 2, 2026, a simulated SSH brute force attack was conducted against the homelab server (192.168.1.200) from an authorized test machine (192.168.1.209).
-The attack was executed using Hydra v9.5 targeting the 'daniel' user account over SSH port 22.
-The attack was detected within seconds by the Graylog SIEM platform through auth log ingestion, and was simultaneously captured by Suricata IDS.
-The Grafana SOC dashboard displayed real-time spikes across multiple detection panels.
+On April 2, 2026, a simulated SSH brute force attack was conducted against the homelab server (192.168.1.200) from an authorized machine (192.168.1.209).
+The attack was using Hydra v9.5 targeting the 'daniel' user account over SSH port 22.
+The attack was detected within seconds by the Graylog SIEM platform through auth log ingestion, and was captured by Suricata IDS.
+The Grafana dashboard displayed real-time spikes across multiple panels.
 Wazuh active response did not trigger an automated IP block during this test, which has been identified as a gap requiring investigation.

 # **2. Environment**